fleek-network/fleek-network-docs/docs/index.md

 [Guides](guides) provide step-by-step instructions for performing specific tasks.

-[Reference](reference) section provides short materials for Fleek Network command-line interfaces (CLIs), and application programming interfaces (APIs) for managing the resources and development.
+[References](references) section provides short materials for Fleek Network command-line interfaces (CLIs), and application programming interfaces (APIs) for managing the resources and development.
 It is assumed that you already have a basic understanding of important concepts.
 :::

 ## Roadmap